This is a song I wrote a very long time ago but only got around to recording and uploading to the internet recently.

 Some people might wonder why this song is called Everybody Knows…

 Well, when I play it I sort of have these lyrics going on in my head.

-Anyways, I hope you enjoy the song. 🙂 Eventually I might record it “for real” in a studio on a real piano…but that’s probably going to have to wait for us to get out of this pandemic mess safely first.
+Anyways, this is my song. 🙂 Eventually I might record it “for real” in a studio on a real piano…but that’s probably going to have to wait.
+Now is better than never.